Will Contest and Probate Litigation Frequently Asked Questions (FAQ)

 Assets that pass outside of a Will are known as Non-Probate Assets.
 Disputes can and often do arise over claims to ownership of non-probate assets.
 Non-Probate assets can include:

-• Creation of Joint Accounts or changes to beneficiary designations that result in a transfer of ownership upon death and are part of the probate estate
+- Creation of Joint Accounts or changes to beneficiary designations that result in a transfer of ownership upon death and are excluded from the probate estate

 8. What kinds of gifts can be disputed?

-There are many types of gifts that can be questioned if wrongful activity is suspected.
+There are many types of gifts that can be questioned if wrongful conduct and activity is suspected.
 They include:

-• Gifts between a Power of Attorney and principals
+- Gifts between a Power of Attorney and the principals

 9. What happens if you die without a Will or Trust in New Jersey?

 A process called Intestate Succession is adopted to distribute a person’s estate.
-The beneficiaries who receive priority of the estate can include spouses, civil union partner, and children of the decedent.
-It is crucial if you want your assets to be distributed according to your wishes and not by default, that you create a Will designating your wishes.
+Beneficiaries who receive priority in the estate include spouses, civil union partners, and the decedent’s children.
+It is crucial that, if you want your assets distributed according to your wishes rather than by default, you create a Will that expresses those wishes.

 10. What does Breach of Fiduciary Duty mean?

-When an Executor, Power of Attorney (POA), and/or Trustee abuses their position of trust or profits from it, or if they fail to safeguard estate assets which result in a $$$ (money) loss to beneficiaries and heirs.
+A breach occurs when an Executor, Power of Attorney (POA), and/or Trustee abuses their position of trust or profits from it, or fails to safeguard estate assets, resulting in a loss for beneficiaries and heirs.
 In such a case, the representative is in breach of their fiduciary duty.
 An executor or trustee is legally required to act in good faith to put the interests of the estate and its beneficiaries above their own.
-If the executor or trustee does not protect the value of assets of the estate, those beneficiaries who were wronged can file suit.
+If the executor or trustee does not protect the value of the assets of the estate, those beneficiaries who were wronged can file suit.

 11. What if a mistake is discovered in a Will?

 Mistakes happen, and for many reasons.
-This is yet another reason why you want to consult with an experience attorney when contesting a will.
+This is yet another reason to consult an experienced attorney when contesting a will.
 Sometimes a will is written poorly or is confusing in its meaning.
-It can include vague terms or terms that may contradict each other.
+It can include vague terms or contradictory ones.
 When this happens, you can file a claim with the court to cause a “reformation” of the Last Will.
-Reformation is the correction of the error or ambiguity and confusion in language recited in the will, making it more concise and its content more accurate and clearer.
+Reformation is the correction of errors, ambiguities, and confusion in the language used in the will, thereby making it more concise and its content clearer and more accurate.

 Do you still have additional questions or a matter involving a Will Contest and Probate Litigation case in New Jersey?
-Contact Fredrick P. Niemann, a NJ elder abuse law attorney toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Contact Fredrick P. Niemann, a NJ elder abuse law attorney at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

 Fred wants to meet with you to discuss your case.
 Mr. Niemann and the attorneys and staff at Hanlon Niemann & Wright are experienced probate trial attorneys with an extensive background in probate and trust law and litigation.
 The firm has been involved in many significant cases, many just like yours.